Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Line-Integrated Potential for Flat-Ship Theory

 with $q_0 \propto \alpha$.
-Using this elliptic distribution satisfies the velocity condition to leading order, neglecting the wavelike influence on the flat hull, as in classical thin-ship theory.
-As shown in the following, it also admits an exact integral representation that regularizes the wavelike function for all $z$.
+Using this elliptic distribution satisfies the body boundary condition to leading order and, as shown in the following, admits an exact Bessel function representation that regularizes the wavelike function for all $z$.
+As in classical thin-ship theory, this formulation neglects the wavelike influence on the hull.
+Corrections for the wave-interaction effects could in principle be incorporated with a Bessel function expansion or by building a Neumann-Kelvin approach from these regularized elements.